Direnv

 Install

-extension is managed by home-manager:
+The direnv extension is managed by home-manager:

 The nix-direnv package is also installed to provide Nix integration.